webdriverio/webdriverio/docs/Selectors.md

 ## JS Function

-You can also use a JS functions to fetch elements using web native APIs.
-This of course is only supported in an web environment (e.g. browser or web context in mobile).
+You can also use JS functions to fetch elements using web native APIs.
+This of course is only supported in a web environment (e.g. browser or web context in mobile).
 Given the following HTML structure:

 ```html
 <html>